FRONT DISPLACER SWAP

 But, before you go ahead, make sure you have access to a suspension pump, either at your local garage or specialist; driving a Wedge on its bump stops is not a pleasant experience!
 Suspension pumps regularly crop up for sale and ebay is a good source for them, but you have to weigh up whether they are worth the expense.

-So, what will hopefully be the first of many tutorials, Iíll show you how to remove and replace a front displacer step by step.
-This procedure applies to both front offside and nearside displacers, though the following shows the removal of a nearside displacer.
+Iíll show you how to remove and replace a front displacer step by step.
+This procedure applies to both front offside and nearside displacers, though this tutorial shows the near sideís removal.

 You will need the following tools: